Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment of panaritium pursues the goal, which consists in the complete and persistent reduction of inflammatory phenomena while minimizing functional and aesthetic negative consequences, and in some cases the risk of fatal outcome.
+The treatment of panaritium pursues the goal of complete and lasting relief of inflammatory phenomena while minimizing functional and aesthetic negative consequences, and in some cases, the risk of a fatal outcome.

 Indications for hospitalization

-Out-patient treatment is possible only with superficial forms of panaricium.
-All patients with deep forms of panaritium and phlegmon brushes should be hospitalized.
-Operative treatment (sometimes repeated) and the postoperative period, at least, until the acute inflammation subsides, should be performed in a hospital.
+Outpatient treatment is possible only for superficial forms of panaritium.
+All patients with deep forms of panaritium and phlegmon of the hand should be hospitalized.
+Surgical treatment (sometimes repeated) and the postoperative period, at least until the acute inflammation subsides, should be carried out in a hospital setting.

 Who to contact?

-Preoperative preparation includes washing the affected brush with warm water and soap.
-The technique of intramuscular introduction of a broad-spectrum antibiotic for 30-40 min prior to surgical treatment of panaritium deserves attention, which limits the spread of infection and promotes a more smooth course of the postoperative period.
+Preoperative preparation includes washing the affected hand with warm water and soap.
+Worthy of attention is the technique of intramuscular administration of a broad-spectrum antibiotic 30-40 minutes before surgical treatment of panaritium, which limits the spread of infection and promotes a smoother course of the postoperative period.

 Treatment of various forms of panaritium